wnbo9/st/README.md

 1. **Image registration.** We first manually register the H&E image and the location image of barcodes.
 Then we crop the forebrain image from the mouse H&E image.
    - *forebrain.jpg*
+   - *GI_tract.jpg*
 2. **Cell segmentation.** We then apply the cell segmentation on the cropped forebrian H&E image.
 We need to get the labeled mask image of these cells.
    - *mask.jpg*
 3. **Information extraction.** Using Python, we can specify all pixels with their corresponding cell, and the information of cells, including centroid, area and perimeter.
-The files can be viewed through [Dropbox](https://www.dropbox.com/sh/g8kfbqrtza3u9ex/AADTZNbPNKWDgHV4LsB__RCna?dl=0).
+These files can be viewed through [Dropbox](https://www.dropbox.com/sh/g8kfbqrtza3u9ex/AADTZNbPNKWDgHV4LsB__RCna?dl=0).
    - *mask.csv*
    - *info.csv*
 4. **Data aggregation.** We use *mask.csv* and *info.csv* to aggregate the barcodes within each cell and get a CGE matrix.